tadasant/mcp-server-stability-ai/README.md

 1. `Generate an image of a cat`
 2. `Generate a photorealistic image of a cat in a cyberpunk city, neon lights reflecting off its fur, 16:9 aspect ratio`
 3. `Generate a detailed digital art piece of a cat wearing a space suit floating through a colorful nebula, style preset: digital-art, aspect ratio: 21:9`

+## Generate an image with SD3.5

+1. `Generate an image of a woman with cybernetic wolf ears using the SD3.5 model`
+2. `Generate an image of a futuristic city using the SD3.5 Large Turbo model, with aspect ratio 16:9`
+3. `Generate an image of an astronaut on mars using the SD3.5 Large model, with cfg scale 7.5 and seed 42`

 ## Remove background